logo

 On July 19, 2024, Craft provided fans with an update, expressing his gratitude for the outpouring of love and support as he continued to fight.
 Even as he faced the toughest challenges, Craft remained deeply involved with the UNC football program.

-After retiring from the sport for medical reasons, he transitioned into a coaching role, showing up to practices and games with a smile as early as 6 a.m., inspiring everyone around him even as he faced intense treatments.
+After retiring from the sport for medical reasons, he transitioned into a coaching role.
+He showed up as early as 6 a.m. with a smile to practices and games, inspiring everyone around him even as he faced intense treatments.

 Advertisement